-Recipients are awarded €10,225 per academic year and benefit from a tuition fee waiver, meaning they only need to pay a small annual fee of დაახლოებით €136.50.
-This significantly reduces the cost of studying in Belgium for international students.
+Recipients receive €10,225 per academic year along with a tuition fee waiver, meaning you only pay a minimal annual fee of €136.50 making Belgium one of the most cost-effective study destinations in Europe.

 Here is the official website link for Master Mind Scholarship